Setup & Configuration

 2. First-Run Initialization

-Before the main interface loads, you must accept the License & Privacy Policy Agreement.
+Upon the first launch, you must accept the License & Privacy Policy Agreement.

-- Purpose: Klyve is a tool that processes your intellectual property.
-This step explicitly confirms your ownership of the output and your consent to transmit code fragments to your chosen LLM provider via API.
+- The Legal Guardrail: This step explicitly confirms your ownership of the output and your consent to transmit code fragments to your chosen LLM provider via API.

-- Action: Navigate through both, the “EULA” and “Privacy Policy” tabs to enable the acceptance checkbox.
+- Action: Navigate through the “EULA” and “Privacy Policy” tabs to enable the acceptance checkbox.

 3. Connecting Intelligence (LLM Setup)